Connect with others who understand.

 General Symptoms of PAH

-• Dyspnea (shortness of breath)
+• Dyspnea (shortness of breath), especially during physical activity

-• Palpitation (racing or pounding heartbeat)
+• Heart palpitations (a fast or pounding heartbeat)

-• Chest pain
+• Chest pain or pressure

 • Cough or hoarseness

-• Chronic obstructive pulmonary disease (COPD), such as emphysema
+• Chronic obstructive pulmonary disease (COPD), including emphysema

-• Pulmonary fibrosis
+• Pulmonary fibrosis (scarring of the lungs)

-Knowing more about specific types of PAH can help you better understand your condition and ensure you’re receiving appropriate health care.
+Knowing more about specific types of PAH can help you better understand your condition and ensure you’re receiving appropriate healthcare.
 Although many symptoms are generally the same among all types of PAH, some subtle differences distinguish each type.

 1. Heritable Pulmonary Arterial Hypertension